BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 _Developer_ agrees to do all work themself, without subcontracting or otherwise delegating to anyone.

-## Appoint Replacement Technical Representatives

-_Developer_ agrees to appoint a replacement technical representative, preapproved by _Blockchain Commons_, if the current one leaves or becomes unavailable.

 # Blockchain Commons' Obligations

 ## Pay Developer's Fee